Things to do in Broken Hill

 Pro Hart Gallery, Broken Hill

-Pro Hart’s studio and final work is on display at his gallery
+Pro Hart’s studio and final work are on display at his gallery

 Interestingly, all of his children have also become artists and you can see the influence – and evolution – in their work.
 Pop into Julie Hart’s gallery to see what I mean.